-To solve the problem specified above a solver for OpenFOAM is needed.
-To make the choise easier, a list of demands which the solver needs to satisfy is:
+To solve the specified problem above a solver for OpenFOAM is needed.
+To make the choise easier, a list of demands is which the solver needs to satisfy:

 - A solver that handles Buoyancy-flow

-- The flow can be considers incompressible but due to buoyancy the density changes in the flow due to temperature differences so compressible changes needs to be taken in consideration.
+- The flow can be considers incompressible but due to buoyancy the gravity changes in the flow, therefore a compressible solver is needed.

 - Steady-state solver is preferred.

 - Solve for turbulent flow.

-According to OpenFOAMs standard solvers there is one that satisfy these demands, and that solver is buoyantSimpleFoam [3].
+According to OpenFOAMs standard solvers there is one that satisfy the demands, in other words buoyantSimpleFoam [3].